kasper-piskorski/docs/pages/documentation/4-querying-with-graql/insert-queries.md

 folder: documentation
 ---

+The page documents use of the Graql `insert` query, which will insert a specified [variable pattern](#variable-patterns) into the graph.
+To follow along, or experiment further, with the examples given below, please load the *basic-genealogy.gql* file, which can be found in the *examples* directory of the Grakn installation zip, or on [Github]().

+{% include note.html content="If you are working in the Graql shell, don't forget to `commit` to store an insertion in the graph." %}

 ## `match-insert`

-An insert query will insert the specified [variable patterns](#variable-patterns) into the graph.
-If a [match query](match-queries.html) is provided, the query will insert the given variable patterns for every result of the match query.
+If a [match query](match-queries.html) is provided, the query will insert the given variable patterns for every result of the query.

-A variable pattern in an insert query describes [properties](#properties) to set on a particular concept.
-The variable pattern can optionally be bound to a variable or an ID.
+The pattern describes [properties](#properties) to set on a particular concept and can optionally be bound to a variable or an ID.

+In the example below, we insert additional (fictional) information for a `person` entity who we have matched through `identifier` Mary Guthrie.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell1" data-toggle="tab">Graql</a></li>
     <li><a href="#java1" data-toggle="tab">Java</a></li>